Last Updated on November 24, 2021 by DMEditor

 One thing the OptimizePress company managed to retain, however, is their progressive innovativeness.
 And so, in 2019, OptimizePress 3.0 was launched after two good years of development.

-And in case you’re thinking about setting up an all-inclusive conversion framework, OptimizePress 3.0 can be integrated with various analytics, membership management, plus email marketing solutions, among other third-party software.
+And in case you’re thinking about setting up an all-inclusive conversion framework, OptimizePress 3.0 can be integrated with various analytics, membership site management (via WordPress membership plugin), plus email marketing solutions, among other third-party software.

 But, how does it all work?
 And what other features should you expect from OptimizePress 3.0?